All of the following are true of RBCs except: a. Biconcave disc shape b. Life span of approximately 120 days c. Contain hemoglobin d. Contain nuclei

 1

 Step 1: Understand the structure and function of red blood cells (RBCs).
-RBCs are specialized cells responsible for transporting oxygen and carbon dioxide in the blood.
-They have a biconcave disc shape, which increases their surface area for gas exchange.
+RBCs are specialized cells primarily responsible for transporting oxygen throughout the body using hemoglobin.

 Verified video answer for a similar problem: